 An email marketing calendar template is a reusable calendar where you organize and schedule upcoming marketing emails.
 Many companies have dedicated email marketing teams who use a calendar, but they’re not the only ones who send out marketing emails.
 Social media, content marketing, and product teams can also all create their own email marketing campaigns.
 You want to be sure that no matter who deploys emails, they have a calendar that shows what they’re sending and when.
 This helps you spot potential red flags and coordinate sends across the company, so emails don’t go out too soon or too far apart.

 A template ensures that your email marketing calendar is planned the same way, no matter which team uses it.
 Plus, if you have a template that’s easy to share across departments, anyone can easily view upcoming email campaigns.
-This helps to coordinate topics, themes, and launches to ensure you’re not sending a bunch of emails at once from different teams and potentially spamming your customers.
+This helps to coordinate topics, themes, deliverables, and launches to ensure you’re not sending a bunch of emails at once from different teams and potentially spamming your customers.

 For example, let’s say you’re an eCommerce company and you’re planning promotional emails for a Black Friday sale.
 You can use one email marketing calendar template to coordinate all Black Friday emails across teams to make sure that each email is timed right and your messaging is consistent.